Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 Tests 1 and 2 are intentionally very slow, to be used as benchmarks of the chemical machine.
 The speedup between 1 and 2 suggests that avoiding repeated input molecules is a source of additional speedup.
-This may or may not remain the case in future versions of `Chymyst Core`.
+This may or may not remain the case in future versions of `Chymyst`.

 Test 3 uses a different molecule sort for each cell on the board.
 However, molecules corresponding to different time steps are the same.